MarginFront MCP Tools Reference

 | metadata | object | No | — | Custom key-value pairs stored with the event (not used for billing) |

 Important: If you get a “NEEDS_COST_BACKFILL” response, do NOT re-send the event.
 The event was saved.
-The model just isn’t in the pricing table yet.
+The model (or one of the services) just isn’t in the pricing table yet.
 Useget_needs_attentionto see which models need mapping, thenmap_modelto fix them.

 10. record_usage_batch

 What it does: Records multiple usage events at once (1 to 100 per request).
-Each record has the same fields asrecord_usage.
-You can mix LLM events and non-LLM events in the same batch.
+Each record has the same fields asrecord_usage — including the choice between single-service shape (top-level model + modelProvider) and multi-service shape (services[]).
+You can mix all three patterns (single-service LLM, single-service non-LLM, multi-service) in the same batch.

 Parameters: